NetoECommerce/App-Tutorial/README.md

 ## Introduction

-This tutorial will walk you through the process of building an add-on for Neto using Node.js, Redis and React.
-The add-on will be a simple widget that displays on a merchant's webstore that shows customers recently purchased products.
+This tutorial will walk you through building an add-on for Neto using Node.js, Redis and React.
+The add-on will be a widget that displays on a merchant's webstore that shows recently purchased products.
 This type of add-on is commonly called social proof.

-While the add-on itself will be quite simple, this tutorial aims to show you what features are available to you as an add-on developer.
+While the add-on itself will be quite simple, this tutorial aims to show you features and techniques that are available to you as an add-on developer.
 At the end of this tutorial you will have built a functional add-on that runs in a local environment.
-In this tutorial you will:
+In this tutorial you will set up:

-- Setup a back-end in Node.js that can complete the OAuth handshake with Neto and can handle order history requests
+- A back-end in Node.js that can complete the OAuth handshake with Neto and can handle order history requests.
-- Setup a Redis store with Docker
+- A Redis store with Docker.
-- Setup a front-end widget in React that injects itself into a merchant's webstore
+- A front-end widget in React that injects itself into a merchant's webstore.

 Note that while this add-on is functional you should not use it as a perfect example of a production optimised add-on.